net-lisias-kspu/ContractConfigurator/Parameters.md

 #### SequenceNode
-The SequenceNode parameter is the second way to define parameters that need to be completed in sequence.
+**_NEW!_** The SequenceNode parameter is the second way to define parameters that need to be completed in sequence.
 For this variant, use SequenceNode as a parent node for each nodes that must be completed in order.
 If any parameter completes out of order, this parameter will remain in an incomplete state.

     // In this example of the SequenceNode parameter, the player must orbit the Mun,
     // then orbit Minmus.
 If the player orbits Minmus first, the Minmus portion will